Jthora/RustSPICE/README.md

 # RustSPICE

-🚀 **Complete Rust implementation of NASA's CSPICE toolkit for WebAssembly**
+🚀 **Complete Rust implementation of NASA's CSPICE Toolkit for WebAssembly**

 A from-scratch conversion of the entire CSPICE library (656 C wrapper functions + 1,573 core computational functions) to pure Rust, designed for WebAssembly compatibility while maintaining 100% numerical accuracy and functional equivalence with the original CSPICE.